-I think it’s pretty safe to assume that every girl wants perfect, shiny locks.
-Whether your hair is stick straight or couldn’t be curlier, these tips and tricks have helped me get the hair I’ve always wanted, and I hope they can help you too!
+I think it’s pretty safe to assume that everyone wants perfect, shiny locks.
+Whether your hair is stick straight or couldn’t be curlier, these tips and tricks have helped me get the hair I’ve always wanted, and I hope they can help you too.

 Hair washing is something we all do, but are we doing it properly?
 Believe it or not, there is a right way and a wrong way to wash your locks!